selbitschka/zfs-backup/README.md

   -d,  --dst       [name]        Name of the receiving dataset (destination).
   -dt, --dst-type  [ssh|local]   Type of destination dataset (default: 'local').
   -ds, --dst-snaps [count]       Number (greater 0) of successful received snapshots to keep on destination side (default: 1).
+  -dp, --dst-prop  [properties]  Properties to set on destination after first sync.
+User ',' separated list of 'property=value'
+                                 If 'inherit' is used as value 'zfs inherit' is executed otherwise 'zfs set'.
+                                 Default: 'canmount=off,mountpoint=none,readonly=on'
   -i,  --id        [name]        Unique ID of backup destination (default: md5sum of destination dataset and ssh host, if present).
                                  Required if you use multiple destinations to identify snapshots.
 Maximum of 10 characters or numbers.
   --send-param     [parameters]  Parameters used for 'zfs send' command.
 If set these parameters are use and all other settings (see below) are ignored.